 By Amy Grant

 Cultivated as early as 4,000 B.C., almonds are native to central and southwest Asia and were introduced to California in the 1840’s.
 Almonds (Prunus dolcis) are prized for use in candies, baked goods, and confections and for the oil processed from the nut.
 These stone fruits from growing almond trees are also reputed to aid in a number of physical ills and are used in folk remedies for everything from cancer treatment to corns to ulcers.
+As popular as they seem to be, what about growing them in the home landscape?

 How to Grow an Almond Tree